GIScience/ohsome-quality-api/ohsome_hex_db/README.md

 # Database

-The database represents a part of the official ohsomehex database.
+This database represents a part of the official ohsomehex database.
-To build this database three SQL scripts are required:

-- postgis-raster.sql: Enable raster driver.
-- [admin-schema.sql](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/apps/hex/ohsomehex-db): Official schema of the ohsomehex database.
+## Information

+Information on scripts for database initialization:

 - ohsome-hex-isea.sql: SQL dump of two tables representing the hex grids at two zoom levels.
     - Excluded in this repository due to size
     - The script which has been used to create this dump can be found at `scripts/create_isea_dump.sh`

+## Building

 ```bash